cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 * `false`: Mindcode doesn't flush print output automatically.
 * `true` (the default value): When the program contains at least one `print` or `printchar` instruction, and no `printflush` or `draw print` instructions, Mindcode adds a `printflush message1` instruction at the end of the main program body, and generates a warning.

 This feature is meant for small, test scripts, where a call to `printflush()` is easily missed.
-This situation requires new compilation and code injection into mlof processor when detected.
+This situation requires new compilation and code injection into mlog processor when detected.

 ## Option `boundary-checks`